 - Money saving tips for closet remodels

-- Hiring a closet remodeler
+- Hiring a closet remodeler near you

 Many factors affect the cost of a closet remodel, including: the size of your closet, whether it's a walk-in or reach-in closet, the types of storage you choose, and if you need help with painting, electrical wiring, lighting and outlet installation.